-Physical Description & Colour: Liquid, no data regarding colour.
+Physical Description & Colour: A clear, pale amber liquid.

-Odour: No data.
+Odour: Characteristic odour.

 Major Health Hazards: The symptoms associated with Diazinon poisoning in humans include weakness, headaches, tightness in the chest, blurred vision, nonreactive pinpoint pupils, salivation, sweating, nausea, vomiting, diarrhoea, abdominal cramps, and slurred speech.
 Death has occurred in some instances from both dermal and oral exposures at very high levels.
-The LD ${50}$ is 300 to 400mg/kg for technical grade Diazinon in rats.
-The inhalation LC ${50}$ (4-hour) in rats is 3.5 mg/L. In rabbits, the dermal LD ${50}$ is 3600 mg/kg.
-May cause serious damage to health by prolonged exposure, toxic if swallowed, limited evidence of a carcinogenic effect, may cause harm to unborn children, irritating to eyes and skin, possible risk of impaired fertility.
+The LD50 is 300 to 400mg/kg for technical grade Diazinon in rats.
+The inhalation LC50 (4-hour) in rats is 3.5 mg/L. In rabbits, the dermal LD50 is 3600 mg/kg. danger of cumulative effects, harmful by inhalation, in contact with skin, and if swallowed, irritating to eyes and skin.
 Signs and symptoms associated with mild exposures to organophosphate and carbamate pesticides include: headache, fatigue, dizziness, loss of appetite with nausea, stomach cramps and diarrhoea; blurred vision associated with excessive tearing; contracted pupils of the eye; excessive sweating and salivation; slowed heartbeat, often fewer than 50 per minute; rippling of surface muscles just under the skin.
 These symptoms may be mistaken for those of flu, heat stroke or heat exhaustion, or upset stomach.
 Moderately severe organophosphate and carbamate insecticide poisoning cases exhibit all the signs and symptoms found in mild poisonings, but in addition, the victim: is unable to walk; often complains of chest discomfort and tightness; exhibits marked constriction of the pupils (pinpoint pupils); exhibits muscle twitching; has involuntary urination and bowel movement.
 Severe poisonings are indicated by incontinence, unconsciousness and seizures.